ustwo/emotive-ai-playground/README.md

 ### `Prompt` — promptBuilder.ts

-`Prompt` manages the system prompt delivered to OpenAI, the `Completion` list that the LLM uses to generate new text from, and a `makeLLMRequest(sender: string, outgoingMessage: string)` function that makes HTTP requests to a Vercel serverless function that then interfaces with the OpenAI API.
+`Prompt` manages the system prompt delivered to OpenAI, the `Completion` list that the LLM uses to generate new text from, and a `makeLLMRequest(sender: string, outgoingMessage: string)` function that makes HTTP requests to a Netlify serverless function that then interfaces with the OpenAI API.

 ### `ShapeGenerator` — shapePreview.ts